 Overview

-You may estimate the D-score and the D-score age-adjusted Z-score (DAZ) from child data on developmental milestones.
+You may estimate the D-score and the Development-for-Age Z-score (DAZ) from child data on developmental milestones.
 Four steps are needed:

 1. Identify whether the dscore package covers your measurement instrument;